Peru protesters attack Las Bambas mining group's convoy, burn vehicles

 Las Bambas produces some 400,000 tons of copper per year, or about 2% of global extraction of the metal.

-Communities near Espinar launched a protest last week against the Antapaccay copper miner, controlled by Glencore GLEN.L, and yesterday blocked sections of a mining corridor in the southeast of the country, according to reports by non-governmental organization the Mining Conflict Observatory.
+Communities near Espinar protested last week against the Antapaccay copper miner, controlled by Glencore GLEN.L, and on Monday blocked sections of a mining corridor in the area, non-governmental organization Mining Conflict Observatory reported.

-The public ombudsman office separately said in a recent report that Espinar social organizations were planning to start a protest on July 15 demanding a solidarity bond of 1,000 soles ($285) from the Antapaccay mining company.
+The public ombudsman's office said the protesters' demands, outlined by Espinar social organizations, centered on calls for a so-called "solidarity" payment from Antapaccay of 1,000 soles ($285) for each adult in the area.

+An Antapaccay spokesman said the miner had a cooperation agreement with Espinar since 2003, but that the payment sought by the protesters did not respond to the aims of that plan.

-(Reporting by Marco Aquino; Writing by Adam Jourdan; Editing by Bernadette Baum)
+(Reporting by Marco Aquino; Writing by Adam Jourdan; Editing by Bernadette Baum and Tom Brown)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))